rdmolony/rdmolony.github.io/_posts/2023-11-16-stationmanager.md

 - Running out of memory - I'm looking at you `pandas`
 - Testing the system end-to-end

-At last I was able to create good tests on importing, processing & exporting files of sensor readings from all manufacturers that we care about.
+At last I was able to fully test the data flow on sample data from all of the logger manufacturers we have used so far,  so I could guarantee the behaviour of importing, processing & exporting.
+Moreover,  if a new type of file comes along which the system cannot handle,  it can now be added to this "test suite" to be submitted alongside the corresponding code "patch".

 The complexity was at last manageable.